Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 1 September 2025 16.31.50 UTC
+- WIB: Senin, 1 September 2025 17.31.33 UTC
-- WITA: Senin, 1 September 2025 17.31.50 UTC
+- WITA: Senin, 1 September 2025 18.31.33 UTC
-- WIT: Senin, 1 September 2025 18.31.50 UTC
+- WIT: Senin, 1 September 2025 19.31.33 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: motivational
+Kategori: success